hcyang1106/simple-linker/README.md

 - Update the symbol to point to that fragment and clear the original input section reference.

 2. Note that absolute symbol does not belong to a section and undefined symbol is not defined inside current obj file, so they could be ignored.

+---

+## Additional Notes

+1. What fields are included in the symbol structure?
+- Name (Which is the offset of the starting name string in symbol name string table)
+- Value (Offset in the section)
+- **Shndx** (Index of the section)
+- There are more but these three are important.

+2. What fields are in Ehdr?
+- Magic Number
+- Entry Point
+- Shdr Table Offset and Shdr Numbers
+- Phdr Table Offset and Phdr Numbers
+- **Section Name String Table Index**

+3. What fields are in Shdr?
+- Offset (Start of Section)
+- Type (program bits, no bits, symbol table, string table, relocation)
+- Flags (alloc, write, merge, string)
+- Address Alignment
+- Size

+4. **Overall Process**
+- Parse Ehdr -> Find Shdr Table -> Parse Shdr -> Loop through shdr and find symbol table using type -> Parse symbols (ElfSyms)
+-                                             -> Parse input sections
+-                                             -> Parse mergeable sections
+- Collect target object files -> Find undefined symbols and collect the corresponding files
+- Find mergeable sections and split into fragments

+5. **Debug Info (From ChatGPT)**
+- .eh_frame => records registers, function length, etc., for a **user program** to know how to go back to the caller function, basically used in **try catch**
+- .debug_frame => more detailed info for debugger usage

+6. **About Linking (From ChatGPT)**
+- Normally, Linking process uses the unit of **file**, therefore some unused functions could be possibly linked as well.
+- However, there are some flags in GCC that can be used to optimize.